jason-gilbert/racemon/README.md

 - Run median filter on finish line (too slow for whole image on my machine)
 - At startup, 60 frames are averaged to build up a background of the finish line
 - Once the background is valid, percentage of different pixels is calculated
+- Occasional mixes in new background frames, but unclear that it's useful.
+  Particularly in well lit environments

 # Known Issues
 - Initially, the finish line was narrower and fast moving cars could pass